Updated: Aug 31

 1. Know that the reasons we give ourselves for postponing and denying always sound logical and compelling.
 And are almost never true.

-And I realized that this struggle was putting tension in my body.
-Eventually, I also realized that it was easier to take care of myself if I relaxed before taking action.
+I realized that this struggle was putting tension in my body and that it was easier to take care of myself if I relaxed before taking action.

-It is even better to relax before making a decision to change.
-Make them quietly, gently (without the steely eyes and set jaw).
+It is also better to relax before deciding to make any positive change.
+Make them quietly, gently (without the steely eyes and set jaw), to help eliminate that inner struggle later.

 The Best Ever